Access Control

 Includes all permissions of MetricsViewer, plus:

-- Can view and access raw data
+- Can view all application data, including individual interactions, sessions, and raw data

 Member